stuartcrobinson/meilisearch/fj_guides/guide.md

 Flapjack Search aims to deliver a "search-as-a-service" platform, initially focusing on Meilisearch.
 The architecture is designed to provide developers with the power of Meilisearch without the operational overhead, offering scalability, multi-tenancy, and ease of management.

 At the heart of the customer interaction is the **Flapjack Request Router (FRR)**.
-This globally distributed API gateway, running on dedicated **FRRNodeVMs**, serves as the sole entry point for all customer search requests.
+This globally distributed API gateway, running on dedicated **FRRNodeVMs** and made accessible to users via geo-based DNS routing (e.g., AWS Route 53 Geolocation or Latency-based routing policies), serves as the sole entry point for all customer search requests.
 The FRR's primary responsibilities include HTTPS termination, robust stateless API key authentication (e.g., JWTs or opaque tokens validated against the Global Master Database), and fine-grained authorization.
 It maps an API key to a specific customer and ensures that requests are only permitted for `LogicalIndexName`(s) the customer owns, enforcing permissions (stored as `permissions_json` in the GMD) like read-only or read-write access.
 A crucial function of the FRR is dynamic routing: each FRR instance maintains its own high-speed in-memory cache (e.g., a Go map with `sync.RWMutex`) of routing information.
 This cache is kept updated from the Global Master Database via **FRR Data Sync** (primarily Supabase Realtime subscriptions).
 This routing information allows the FRR to map a customer's `LogicalIndexName` (e.g., `my_products`) to the correct backend search engine.
 It does this by finding the `PhysicalInstance` which points to a `DeployedEngine` (giving `port`, `engine_type`, and `engine_version`) which in turn points to a `SearchNodeVM` (giving `ip_address`).
 The FRR also gets the `PhysicalIndexName` (e.g., `customerID_my_products`) from the `PhysicalInstance`.
 The FRR transparently rewrites incoming request paths (e.g., `/v1/indexes/my_products/search`) to the internal physical path before proxying the request to the correct backend search engine instance.
 This ensures that users interact with Flapjack as if they are interacting directly with a standard Meilisearch API, with the FRR handling the multi-tenancy and routing invisibly.

 The **Core Service Layer** consists of multiple search engine instances (initially Meilisearch), each running on a dedicated **SearchNodeVM**.
 A key innovation is the use of a custom-forked Meilisearch that implements **Single Index Snapshot (SIS)** functionality.
-This custom API allows Flapjack to create a standard Meilisearch `.snapshot` file of an individual index, transfer it, and import it onto a different `SearchNodeVM`.
+This custom API allows Flapjack to create a standard Meilisearch `.snapshot` file of an individual index, transfer it, and import it onto a target `DeployedEngine` (which resides on a `SearchNodeVM`).
 This SIS process is fundamental for efficiently moving specific customer indexes between physical servers.
 This enables dynamic scaling (moving a hot index to a more powerful `SearchNodeVM`), resource optimization (co-locating smaller indexes), and seamless maintenance.
 Tenancy within a single search engine instance is achieved by prefixing index names with the customer's ID to form the `PhysicalIndexName`.

 Orchestrating the entire system is the **Orchestration & Management Layer**.
 Central to this is the **Global Master Database (GMD)**, which will be **Supabase (PostgreSQL)**.
 The GMD is the single source of truth for all metadata.
 This includes customer details, API keys and their permissions (`permissions_json`), `LogicalIndexName` definitions, and `Index Group` definitions.
 It also tracks `SearchNodeVMs` (the virtual machines), `DeployedEngines` (specific search engine instances like Meilisearch or Typesense running on a `SearchNodeVM`, including their `engine_type`, `version`, and `port`), and `PhysicalInstances` (which map a `LogicalIndexName` to a `DeployedEngine` and a `PhysicalIndexName` on that engine).
 The GMD also stores status and capacity metrics for `SearchNodeVMs` and `FRRNodeVMs`.
 The FRRs keep their routing caches updated from the GMD via FRR Data Sync.
 An **Orchestrator Service** (initially scripted, later a robust automated service) manages the lifecycle of `SearchNodeVMs` and `DeployedEngines`, and executes the SIS-based index migration workflows.
 This includes provisioning new `SearchNodeVMs`, deploying search engines (creating `DeployedEngines` records), triggering snapshots, managing secure file transfers of snapshots, initiating imports on target `DeployedEngines`, and then updating the GMD, which in turn signals FRRs to refresh their caches via FRR Data Sync.

 The **Infrastructure Layer** will utilize cloud VMs (EC2, Hetzner, etc.) for distinct `FRRNodeVMs` and `SearchNodeVMs`, with plans for bare metal for `SearchNodeVMs`.
 It includes public static IPs for regional FRR clusters, internal networking, DNS management, and storage for search engine data and temporary snapshot transfers (e.g., S3).

 Future enhancements (Phase 2) include a **Customer Control Plane** (web dashboard and API) for self-service management of `LogicalIndex`(es) and `Index Group`(s), full automation of the Orchestrator, comprehensive monitoring and alerting, and advanced security hardening.
-Phase 3 plans for the expansion to support other search engines like Typesense, applying similar architectural principles and leveraging the `engine_type` field in the `SearchNodeVMs` table.
+Phase 3 plans for the expansion to support other search engines like Typesense, applying similar architectural principles and leveraging the `engine_type` field in the `DeployedEngines` table.
 The FRR is designed to be high-performance, with Go being a preferred language, but will rely on external services like Cloudflare or AWS Shield for DDoS mitigation rather than attempting to build this capability internally.

 ---